 Once you know where you'd like to apply, use our list of college websites to find each college's online application.
 While you can apply to as many schools as you like, each school may have an application fee.
-See "The Costs of a College Education" for more information.
+See "Discover How Much College Really Costs" for more information.